+December 31 of each year the auditor of state comptroller shall must be credited in the calculation of years of practice in an occupation as required under section 4, or 5, or 5.5 of this chapter.

-1 recording fee to the state general fund and one dollar and twenty-five 2 cents (\$1.25) of the mortgage recording fee to the homeowner 3 protection unit account established by IC 4-6-12-9.
-4 SECTION 453.
-IC 25-1-17-6, AS AMENDED BY P.L.87-2023, 5 SECTION 5, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 6 JULY 1, 2024]: Sec.
-6. (a) All relevant experience of a: 7 (1) military service member in the discharge of official duties; or 8 (2) military spouse or dependent, including full-time and 9 part-time experience, regardless of whether in a paid or volunteer 10 capacity; must be credited in the calculation of years of practice in an occupation 11 12 as required under section 4, or 5, or 5.5 of this chapter.
-13 (b) In determining if a military service member substantially meets the academic requirements for a license, certificate, registration, or 14 15 permit issued by a board, the board shall consider the recommendations 16 in the Guide to the Evaluation of Educational Experiences in the 17 Armed Services published by the American Council on Education, or 18 the council's successor organization.
-19 SECTION 454.
-IC 25-5.1-1-4, AS AMENDED BY P.L.252-2023, 20 SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 21 JULY 1, 2024]: Sec.
-4. (a) "Athletic training" means the practice of 22 prevention, recognition, assessment, athletic training diagnosis, 23 management, treatment, disposition, rehabilitation, and reconditioning 24 of athletic injuries under the direction and supervision of a licensed 25 physician, osteopath, podiatrist, or chiropractor.
-However, in a clinic accessible to the general public, the term means practicing athletic 26 27 training only upon the referral, order, and supervision of a licensed 28 physician, osteopath, podiatrist, or chiropractor, or specific licensed 29 designees such as nurse practitioners or physician assistants.
-The term 30 includes the following: 31 (1) Practice that may be conducted by an athletic trainer through 32 the use of heat, light, sound, cold, electricity, manual therapies, 33 exercise, rehabilitation, or mechanical devices related to the care 34 and the reconditioning of athletes.
-35 (2) The organization and administration of educational programs 36 and athletic facilities.
-37 (3) The education and the counseling of the public on matters 38 related to athletic training.
-39 (b) The term does not include joint manipulation of the spinal 40 column.
-41 SECTION 455.
-IC 25-10-1-10 IS AMENDED TO READ AS
+SECTION 453.
+IC 25-1-17-6, AS AMENDED BY P.L.87-2023, SECTION 5, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2024]: Sec.
+6. (a) All relevant experience of a:

+- (1) military service member in the discharge of official duties; or - (2) military spouse or dependent, including full-time and part-time experience, regardless of whether in a paid or volunteer capacity;

+(b) In determining if a military service member substantially meets the academic requirements for a license, certificate, registration, or permit issued by a board, the board shall consider the recommendations in the Guide to the Evaluation of Educational Experiences in the Armed Services published by the American Council on Education, or the council's successor organization.

+SECTION 454.
+IC 25-5.1-1-4, AS AMENDED BY P.L.252-2023, SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2024]: Sec.
+4. (a) "Athletic training" means the practice of prevention, recognition, assessment, athletic training diagnosis, management, treatment, disposition, rehabilitation, and reconditioning of athletic injuries under the direction and supervision of a licensed physician, osteopath, podiatrist, or chiropractor.
+However, in a clinic accessible to the general public, the term means practicing athletic training only upon the referral, order, and supervision of a licensed physician, osteopath, podiatrist, or chiropractor, or specific licensed designees such as nurse practitioners or physician assistants.
+The term includes the following:

+- (1) Practice that may be conducted by an athletic trainer through the use of heat, light, sound, cold, electricity, manual therapies, exercise, rehabilitation, or mechanical devices related to the care and the reconditioning of athletes. - (2) The organization and administration of educational programs and athletic facilities. - (3) The education and the counseling of the public on matters related to athletic training. - (b) The term does not include joint manipulation of the spinal column.

-42 FOLLOWS [EFFECTIVE JULY 1, 2024]: Sec.
+SECTION 455.
+IC 25-10-1-10 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2024]: Sec.
 10. All fees collected